 Discovered in 1906, oxytocin is best known as a hormone that plays an important role in reproduction.
 When released in the circulatory system, it plays a role in uterine contractions during childbirth and breast production during feeding.
-This hormone also functions as a neurotransmitter where its release can be triggered by certain stimuli such as touch.
+This hormone also functions as a neurotransmitter where certain stimuli such as touch can trigger its release.

 Early studies have shown that oxytocin plays an important role in parent-offspring bonding.
 It also shows to improve the bond between two species.
 How oxytocin works with animal subjects in the study also works the same way with humans.
 It promotes parent-child bonding and strengthens the bond between two people.
 In fact, the plasma oxytocin is higher in people who are in love.

 Aside from its effect on relationships, researchers also found out that this brain chemical also helps in stimulating certain social skills like empathy, face and emotion recognition, trust, eye contact, and generosity.

 Since oxytocin is considered to be a vital neurotransmitter for social functioning, low levels of it can lead to poor social skills.

 How to Naturally Boost Oxytocin Levels and improve your mood